-The Latvian Ornithological Society has studied the SBP defined risk mitigation schemes and principles developed in 2016 by SIA "Graanul Pellets":
+The Latvian Ornithological Society has studied the SBP defined risk mitigation schemes and principles developed in 2016 by organisation.

-We appreciate the possible biotope assessment questionnaire developed by SIA "Graanul Pellets", which allows excluding especially protected biotopes, which can be important bird habitats, from logging.
+We appreciate the possible biotope assessment questionnaire developed by organizaton, which allows excluding especially protected biotopes, which can be important bird habitats, from logging.
 Additional security is offered by the fact that the said questionnaire includes also elements that are directly significant to birds, such as dried out deadwood or stumps, growing and dead trees pecked by birds, and large nests.